Use & Purpose

 Where ACEgrid® reinforces the fill material to provide a stable soil mass, Terralink® provides options to protect the face of the structure from erosion, scour, UV radiation and potential localised soil slip failures of the face.

 Terralink® allows such structures to be faced in a range of face slope angles from 45 degrees or less to near vertical structures.

-The Terralink® system can incorporate a range of steel mesh facing panels set at an appropriate face angle to aid compaction and installation and can provide a large range of erosion protection systems employing either biodegradable Erosion Control Blankets (ECBs) to permanent synthetic Turf Reinforcement Mattings (TRMs) to the use of rock fill inside the facing.
+The Terralink® system can incorporate a range of steel mesh facing panels set at an appropriate face angle to aid compaction and installation and can support a large range of erosion protection elements employing either biodegradable Erosion Control Blankets (ECBs) to permanent synthetic Turf Reinforcement Mattings (TRMs) to the use of rock fill inside the facing.

 Terralink® provides the necessary long term protection and stability to the face of your structure and assists with the speed of construction and neatness and regularity of the exposed face.

 Terralink® structures with face angles up to 45 degrees from the horizontal require minimal protection to the outer facing.
 A permanent Turf Reinforcement Matting (TRM) is applied over the face and vegetated.

 Steepened Slopes (45 Deg. to 70 Deg.)